ryanboldi/ryanboldi.github.io/_posts/2020-05-28-Persistence.md

 ---
 layout: post
-title: Why fitness is so important
+title: Persistence is key
-subtitle: And I'm not talking about physical fitness
+subtitle: A genetic algorithm to find numbers with high multiplicative persistence.
 tags: [evolutionary algorithm]
 ---
 # Multiplicative Persistence
- A genetic algorithm to find a number with very large multiplicative persistence: (how long it takes to boil down to a single digit)
+What is MP?
+It is the amount of calculations it takes to 'boil' a multiple digit number down into a single digit.
+For example:
  * 123 -> 1x2x3 = 6 (so this has MP of 1)
  * 6788 -> 6x7x8x8 = 2688 -> 2x6x8x8 = 768 -> 7x6x8 = 336 -> 3x3x6 = 54 -> 5x4 = 20 -> 2x0 = 0 (that's 6)

 the official record for the smallest number with mulptiplicative persistence of 11 is:
 **277777788888899**